eichingertim/ProjectCreationAutomation/README.md

 # Project Creation Automation for WINDOWS
 ## How to install
 **BEFORE CLONING** make sure that you have already installed the newest version of python and you succesfully added it to your SYSTEM-PATH.
-If you don't know how to put a file-path to the system path, look at the short instruction below.

 ---